- The market for browser-based tax tools is heating up with software and apps from MYOB, Xero, Taxlab, Thomson Reuters and independents.

 More accountants are trying their hands at software development.
 AssetAccountant creates an asset register and applies the rules of instant asset write-off to calculate book value and tax value.
 This saves accountants the burden of working out first installed versus first use through several years of changes.

 ChangeGPS has created a bundle of nine small apps to increase efficiency in tax-focused practices.
 For example, its TaxPlan Plus helps create tax strategies with pre-written content and colourful advice reports.

 As we move through this pandemic-driven recession, governments will most likely introduce more concessions to business that will increase the complexity of our tax system.
 Fortunately, our software sector is suiting up to meet the challenge.

-Seven popular tax software packages
+Nine popular tax software packages

-The table below outlines key facts about seven popular tax software packages.
+The table below outlines key facts about nine popular tax software packages.
 The options listed here are by no means exhaustive.
 A product’s inclusion should not be regarded as an endorsement by Chartered Accountants Australia and New Zealand.
 Information included in this guide has come from the relevant vendors or associated websites.
 Prices may be subject to change.